President Karol Nawrocki vetoes the cryptocurrency Market Act. Protecting freedom or risk to investors?

 Background of the Act and EU Requirements

-The EU MICA Regulation, which entered into force in 2023, requires Member States to regulate the crypto-activism market, including crypto-currency, tokens and stablecoins.
+The EU MiCA Regulation, which entered into force in 2023, requires Member States to regulate the crypto-activism market, including crypto-currency, tokens and stablecoins.
 The aim is to protect consumers, prevent money laundering and ensure financial stability.
-Poland, like other EU countries, had two years to implement these rules at national level.
-The prepared act defined, among others, supervisory authorities (the Financial Supervision Committee as the main regulator), rules for company registration and investor protection mechanisms.
+PolandLike other EU countries, she had two years to implement these rules at national level.
+The prepared law defined, among others, supervisory authorities (the Financial Supervision Commission as the main regulator), the rules of company registration and investor protection mechanisms.

 Reasons for Wet: Protection of Freedom and Economy